arangodb/arangodb/Documentation/DocuBlocks/Rest/Queries/post_api_cursor.md

 after the specified amount of time.
 This is useful to ensure garbage collection of cursors that are not fully fetched by clients.
 If not set, a server-defined value will be used (default: 30 seconds).
+The time-to-live is renewed upon every access to the cursor.

 @RESTBODYPARAM{cache,boolean,optional,}
 flag to determine whether the AQL query results cache